-Five simple steps that anyone can take to improve their wellbeing are: connect with others, be physically active, pay attention and be mindful of your self and surroundings, keep learning and spend time helping others.Summary by The World of Work Project
+The 5 Simple Steps to Improve Your Wellbeing are things anyone can do.
+They are: connect with others, be physically active, pay attention and be mindful of your self and surroundings, keep learning and spend time helping others.Summary by The World of Work Project

 Wellbeing can be defined as a state of feeling healthy and happy.
 As a concept, it brings together both physical and mental wellness and has connotations of peacefulness, contentedness, harmony, connectedness and a lack of negativity or disruption.

 Here, we focus on five simple steps that anyone can take to improve their wellbeing.
 If you’re looking for more you can do, you might also like the GREAT DREAM personal happiness model (which we have yet to write about).